cypress-io/cypress/source/guides/guides/using-aliases.md

 In our case it would re-issue the commands: `cy.get("#todos li").first()`.
 Everything just works because the new `<li>` is found.

-[block:callout]
-{
-  "type": "warning",
+{% note warning  %}
-  "body": "*Usually* replaying previous commands will return what you expect, but not always.
+*Usually* replaying previous commands will return what you expect, but not always.
 Cypress' calculations are complicated and we may improve this algorithm at a later time.
 It is recommended to not alias DOM elements very far down a chain of commands - **alias elements as soon as possible with as few commands as possible**.
-When in doubt, you can *always* issue a regular `cy.get` to query for the elements again."
+When in doubt, you can *always* issue a regular `cy.get` to query for the elements again.
-}
-[/block]
+{% endnote %}

 ***